Patrick Vieira: Juventus

 In July 2005, representatives of Juventus met with Arsenal with a view to signing Vieira.
 The player, according to The Guardian, accepted that Arsenal were "ready to let him go", before agreeing in principle to join Juventus.
 On 15 August, he signed a five-year contract, in a deal worth £13.75 million.
 Vieira was reunited with Fabio Capello, who had signed him for Milan as a teenager.
-Capello described him as a "very important player", adding "…his presence is felt not only for his technical value but for his physical quality."
+Capello described him as a "very important player", adding that "his presence is felt not only for his technical value but for his physical quality."
 Capello deployed Vieira in a midfield alongside Emerson and Pavel Nedvěd.
 Vieira made his debut for Juventus in their 1–0 win against Chievo on 28 August 2005.
 On 14 September, he was sent off against Club Brugge, in Juventus' first match of the Champions League.

-Vieira scored his first goal for the club – a 37th-minute winner against Udinese a week after - which contributed towards Juventus' impressive start to the season.
+Vieira scored his first goal for the club – a 37th-minute winner against Udinese a week after – which contributed towards Juventus' impressive start to the season.
 Having picked up a groin injury through international duty for France, Vieira missed Juventus' Champions League match away to Bayern Munich in October 2005.
 Despite his performances dipping as the result of a persistent groin injury, and a reported training ground bust-up with teammate Zlatan Ibrahimović, Vieira helped Juventus retain the Scudetto, which was later stripped.
 Vieira returned to Highbury on 28 March 2006 to play against Arsenal in the first leg of the quarter-finals of the Champions League.
 During that game, he was the subject of a strong tackle by former club and national teammate Robert Pires.
 Vieira was left crestfallen as Pires regained possession and Arsenal attacked, scoring the first goal of the tie through Cesc Fàbregas.
 Pires humorously quipped that it was the first time in 13 years he had got the better of Vieira physically.
 Vieira also received a yellow card during that leg, which Arsenal won 2–0, and was suspended for the return leg on 5 April, which ended 0–0 and eliminated Juventus.